Location: Lviv, Ukraine, with frequent travels within the countries

 The salary levels advertised in our job offers are set within the framework of the salary scale and are not open to negotiation.

 "Actor in a sustainable and shared solidarity"

-Founded in 1994, TGH is a French international solidarity organization based in Lyon.
-The association designs and implements emergency, rehabilitation and development programs in the following sectors: water, hygiene and sanitation, civil engineering, food security and rural development, socio-educational and psychosocial.
-TGH is currently operating in 11 countries in Africa, Asia, Europe and the Middle East.
+TGH is an organization for international solidarity based in Lyon, France, and founded in 1994.
+TGH designs and implements emergency, rehabilitation and development programs in the following sectors: water, hygiene and sanitation (WASH), food security and livelihoods, NFI, education and protection, mainly child protection.
+TGH is currently operating in 10 countries in Africa, Asia, Europe and the Middle East.

 On February 24, the Russian president announced a special military operation to demilitarize Ukraine.
 Minutes later, missiles/air raids hit all of Ukraine, including Kiev, shortly followed by a massive ground invasion from several directions, in a major escalation of the 2014 conflict and resulting in the siege of several major strategic Ukrainian cities such as Chernihiv, Kharkiv, Kherson, Kyiv, Mariupol, and Sumy.
 The Ukrainian president has since enacted martial law resulting in the general mobilization and management of the country by the military.